javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ## Environments in detail

-Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you know things in the very detail.
+Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you understand how it works in detail.

 Please note the additional `[[Environment]]` property is covered here.
 We didn't mention it before for simplicity.